bonnines/RingFormer_mindspore/README.md

 # RingFormer: A Ring-Enhanced Graph Transformer for Organic Solar Cell Property Prediction

-This repository is an official PyTorch(Geometric) implementation of RingFormer in "RingFormer: A Ring-Enhanced Graph Transformer for Organic Solar Cell Property Prediction".
+This repository is a reproduced MindSpore implementation of RingFormer in "RingFormer: A Ring-Enhanced Graph Transformer for Organic Solar Cell Property Prediction".

 ![Framework](figs/framework.png)